NYCPlanning/deprecated-labs-zap-api/README.md

 `GET /zap/:zapAcronym` - Get projects for a community district

-Used by the [Community Profiles](https://communityprofiles.planning.nyc.gov/) site to list ZAP projects for a given community distric.
+Used by the [Community Profiles](https://communityprofiles.planning.nyc.gov/) site to list ZAP projects for a given community district.

 `GET /projects/tiles/:tileid/:z/:x/:y.mvt` - Get a vector tile for the

+`GET /projects/:ceqrnumber` - A redirect query to make predictable URLs for zap projects using only a ceqr number.  if the ceqr number matches a project, returns a 301 redirect to the project page.
+If the ceqr number cannot be found, returns a 301 redirect to the project filter page.

 ## Deployment